julianbohm/Piramid_Aventure/README.md

-# Piramid Aventure
+# Piramid Adventure

 ### A text-base Adventure Game

-Piramid Aventure is a text-based adventure game where you, the Pharaoh, have mysteriously awoken from your eternal slumber in an ancient pyramid.
+Piramid Adventure is a text-based adventure game where you, the Pharaoh, have mysteriously awoken from your eternal slumber in an ancient pyramid.
 As you explore various chambers, your choices will determine your fate.
 Can you reclaim your glory, or will the gods seal your fate forever?